Real Estate Agent Fees: Who Pays the Bill?

 How Much Is the Commission for a Realtor®?

-The commission is split between the buyer’s agent and the seller’s agent.
+The commission is split between the buyer’s and seller’s agents.
 It’s a separate contract between the brokers and not something the buyer gets to negotiate as part of the offer (hold your negotiating for the closing costs).

 Dual Agency: When One Agent Represents Two Parties

 Dual agents, also known as transaction brokers, represent the interests of both the buyer and the seller.
-Certain states—Florida, Colorado, and Kansas—have made dual agency illegal in a real estate transaction to outright eliminate any question that the agent was neutral in representing the seller and the buyer.
-But in the states that allow dual agency, agents are required by law to disclose that they’ll be representing both sides to their clients.
+Certain states—Chicago, Florida, Colorado, and Kansas — have made dual agencies illegal in real estate transactions to eliminate any question that the agent was neutral in representing the seller and the buyer outright.

 What Do Closing Costs Cover?

-When it comes to real estate commissions, a dual agent gets to keep everything because he or she is doing more work by representing both sides.
+Regarding real estate commissions [a blogpost by FastExpert], a dual agent gets to keep everything because they do more work representing both sides.

 Closing costs are the miscellaneous fees separate from the real estate agent fees that must be paid at closing.
 They cover things such as the following: